Madictian/madictian.github.io/README.md

 >All was good, you had money, time off when you wanted, what went wrong?Well conditions changed.

-I had for a while thought that the place i was working was a joke from a concept standpoint, and the management was a bunch of cheapsakes.
+I had for a while thought that the place i was working was a joke from a concept standpoint, and the management was a bunch of cheapskates.
-So me and my buddies from the same team all took the decisions to look around for alternatives, computer sciences had was my first choice around, so i applied only to that and decided i would take till winter to look around if i did not get accepted.
-Well the result was the favorable one and i hope my leap of faith will inspire my buddies to do the same!
+So, me and my buddies from the same team all took the decisions to look around for alternatives, computer sciences had was my first choice around, so i applied only to that and decided i would take till winter to look around if i did not get accepted.
+Well the result was the favourable one and i hope my leap of faith will inspire my buddies to do the same!